Sales Dialer Software

 Robo-dialers, or computerized calling systems, operate without any actual human telemarketer on the other line.
 Though this practice is only legal in certain cases (see the 2015 amendment to the TCPA ruling), some vendors still provide software that supports robo-dialing.

-Another distinction is between auto dialer software for sales and call center software, although these products may have overlapping capabilities.
+Another distinction is between auto dialer software for sales and contact center software, although these products may have overlapping capabilities.
 Typically, sales dialers focus on outbound calling and contact/lead management.

 What is a Predictive Dialer?

 The system only connects a salesperson to the call after a live speaker answers.
-Sometimes there is a delay after the speaker’s greeting, called a “telemarketer delay,” while the dialer system connects a sales rep. This delay can cause customers to become frustrated, and many hangup before being connected with a sales rep - which can cause call-drop rate compliance issues.
+Sometimes there is a delay after the speaker’s greeting, called a “telemarketer delay,” while the dialer system connects a sales rep. This delay can cause customers to become frustrated, and many choose to hang-up before being connected with a sales rep - which can cause call-drop rate compliance issues.